hydrusnetwork/hydrus/docs/developer_api.md

 ### **GET `/get_services`** { id="get_services" }

-_Ask the client about its file and tag services._
+_Ask the client about its services._

 Restricted access:
 :   YES.
 At least one of Add Files, Add Tags, Manage Pages, or Search Files permission needed.